python-cachier/cachier/README.rst

 Use
 ===

 Cachier provides a decorator which you can wrap around your functions to give them a persistent cache.
-The positional and keyword arguments to the wrapped function must be hashable (i.e. Python's immutable built-in objects, not mutable containers).
+The positional and keyword arguments to the wrapped function must be hashable (i.e. Python's immutable built-in objects, not mutable containers), or pickle-able objects.
 Also, notice that since objects which are instances of user-defined classes are hashable but all compare unequal (their hash value is their id), equal objects across different sessions will not yield identical keys.

 Setting up a Cache
 ------------------